 These are just a few of the things that unit owners should know before their condo turnover.
 By being prepared and doing your research, you can avoid any unwanted surprises and have a smooth transition into your new home.

-To learn more about DMCI Homes pre-selling and ready for occupancy projects, units for lease, and special promos, log on to www.dmcihomes.com or call (632) 5324-8888.
-You can also check out https://leasing.dmcihomes.com/ for currently available condos for rent.
+To learn more about pre-selling and ready for occupancy projects, units for lease, and special promos, log on to DMCI Homes or call (632) 5324-8888.
+You can also check out DMCI Homes Leasing for currently available condos for rent.

-For news and other updates, check out our social media accounts on Facebook, X, Instagram, and YouTube.
+News and other updates are also posted on the company’s official website and its social media accounts on Facebook, X, Instagram, and YouTube.